Pasifika-Web3-Tech-Hub/pasifika-evm-be/README.md

    - Eligible members receive an equal share of 50% of treasury profits
    - Distribution happens at the end of the Pasifika Financial Year

-3. **Platform Governance Rights**:
+3. **Exchange Benefits**:
-   - Members gain voting rights on platform decisions
+   - Members gain access to enhanced trading features
-   - Node operators receive additional voting weight
+   - Node operators receive priority access to exchange services

 ### Deployment Process